 Take a Break from Your Arguing Partner

-It can be difficult to keep a level head Replying During an Argument, especially if emotions are running high.
-If you find yourself getting heated, it may be helpful to take a break from your arguing partner.
+It can be challenging to keep a level head when Replying During an Argument, especially if emotions are running high.
+If you find yourself getting heated, it may be helpful to take a break from arguing with your partner.

 This will give you time to calm down and collect your thoughts.
-Plus, it\’ll give them a chance to do the same.
-After taking a break, both parties should come back to the table ready to talk calmly and respectfully.
-Arguments usually start because two people have different opinions on something.
+Additionally, it’ll provide them with an opportunity to do the same.
+After taking a break, both parties should return to the table ready to discuss the matter calmly and respectfully.
+Arguments often begin because two people hold different opinions on a particular issue.

 Read more: Time Won’t Help Save Your Marriage – But You Can!